 Maintain blog about the stress response in mammals, canine behavior, canine domestication, shelter medicine, animal welfare, and other topics

-Assisted Dr. Anna Kukekova with her class for upper-level undergraduates.
+Assisted Dr. Anna Kukekova with her class for upper-level undergraduates, Behavior of Domestic Animals.
 Developed presentation topics for students, presented quizzes using student response system (iClicker), and lectured on shelter medicine and behavior problems in dogs and cats.
-Spring 2014.

 Hekman, Jessica P., Alicia Z. Karas, and Claire R. Sharp.
 "Psychogenic Stress in Hospitalized Dogs: Cross Species Comparisons, Implications for Health Care, and the Challenges of Evaluation."
 Animals 4, no. 2 (2014): 331-347.
 Open access